- 1 What Is Photorefractive Keratectomy (PRK)?

 - Glare, and halos around lights (especially at night)

 - Corneal haze or the cloudiness of the cornea

 Also, your vision may end up being under-corrected or overcorrected.
 Most of these problems can be improved with glasses, contact lenses, or additional laser surgery.

 And can be treated without any loss of vision.
 However, very rare problems may be:

 It’s suggested to get your eyes treated with the best eye hospital in Delhi.
 It’s suggested to get your eyes treated with EyeMantra.
 PRK Laser surgery is not painful, and it just takes a few minutes.
-Still, the procedure needs precision, experience, using the latest technologies and equipment, hygiene, and complete focus of the eye surgeon.
+Still the procedure needs precision, experience, using the latest technologies, equipment, hygiene, and complete focus of the eye surgeon.
 Therefore, EyeMantra is recommended.